chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Jun  1 19:17:49 CDT 2018

 I opened my terminal to code on Mon Jun  4 11:02:19 CDT 2018

+I opened my terminal to code on Mon Jun  4 11:04:43 CDT 2018